googlefonts/colr-gradients-spec/colr-gradients-spec.md

 number of layers and the nature of the graph is that the number of distinct root-to-leaf paths will be greater than or equal to the number of layers.

-The following are required for the graph to be well-formed:
+The following are necessary for the graph to be well-formed and valid:

-* All subtable links shall be valid:
+* All subtable links shall satisfy the following criteria:
   * Forward offsets are within the COLR table bounds.
-  * If a PaintColrLayers table is present, a LayersV1List is present, and the referenced slice is within the length of the LayersV1List.
+  * If a PaintColrLayers table is present, then a LayersV1List is also present, and the referenced slice is within the length of the LayersV1List.
   * If a PaintColrGlyph table is present, there is a BaseGlyphV1Record for the referenced base glyph ID.
 * The graph shall be acyclic.